How do you drive an electric car with one pedal?

-Being able to drive an electric car using solely the accelerator pedal is one brilliant benefit of owning an EV.
+Being able to drive using just the accelerator pedal is one brilliant benefit of owning an electric car.
 In most situations, instead of using the brake pedal (don’t worry – you still get one), simply lifting off the ‘gas’ will slow the car down sufficiently.

 You can modulate this effect by not fully removing your foot from the accelerator pedal, so you don’t get the full braking force.